Nuru (massage): Scientific context and well-being

 Medical portals classify the HIV risk of Nuru-style massage without bodily fluid exchange as very low.

+Consumer safety

+Due to the commercial nature of many websites advertising Nuru massage services, consumer advocates have noted that fraudulent listings and scams can occur on some online platforms.
+Common recommendations include verifying the legitimacy of a provider before making any advance payment, checking for independent reviews, confirming contact details, and using reputable platforms with transparent business practices where available.
+These precautions may help reduce the risk of fraud associated with online bookings.

 Legal and regulatory issues

 Because Nuru massage is frequently associated with erotic or sexual services, it often falls under prostitution in various countries.
+The United States associates Nuru with massage therapy services.